leodeslf/leaf/prebuild/engg/bash.md

-cat <file> # Display the content of a text file cat -b     # Add line number to non-blank line cat -n     # Add line number to all lines cat -s     # Suppress repeated emplty lines to one
+cat <file> # Display the content of a text file cat -b     # Add line number to non-blank line cat -n     # Add line number to all lines cat -s     # Suppress repeated empty lines to one
 ```

 ### `cd`